Skip to main content

 SELECT name FROM customers WHERE company_name ILIKE '%' || 'Acme' || '%'

-This query ensures that as the user types, the options are filtered to match the input dynamically.
-This approach is particularly useful for very large datasets that cannot be fully queried at once.
+This query dynamically filters results as the user types, making it suitable for very large datasets that cannot be queried in full.

 CODE